neon-software-dev/Accela/README.md

 # Usage

 Please see the included TestDesktopApp project in src/TestDesktopApp for a reference implementation of how to use the Accela engine.

+The engine currently only supports a programmatic interface for defining scenes.
+In the future a graphical scene editor will be created which will provide a secondary mechanism for defining scenes.

 A full usage guide and API documentation will be coming soon.